Explainer

 Guac Dashboard

-The Guac Dashboard is where Guac Firmware information can be found.
-Guac Firmware manages hardware connections within the booth, such as the printer and LED ring.
+The Guac Dashboard is where Guac Photo Booth firmware information can be found.
+This firmware manages hardware connections within the booth, such as the printer and LED ring.
 Firmware updates bring performance improvements and new features, and can be downloaded and installed directly from the Guac Dashboard.

-Learn more about the Guac Dashboard and updating your Guac Firmware
+Learn more about the Guac Dashboard and updating your Guac Photo Booth firmware.

 What To Know